 As we near closer to 2017, people will continue to experience more and more stress.
 Planning for holiday festivities, travel and gift giving translates into a lot of added pressure for consumers already strapped for time.
 Do your part by making transactions as easy as possible.
 If you have a brick-and-mortar store, consider taking the steps now to accept Apple Pay.
 What if you only have an online presence?
 Look into partnering with Stripe, which also offers customers a one-click purchasing option.
 Bottom line: Don’t let cumbersome transactions stand in the way of a potential purchases.

 It’s no secret content marketing can be effective in business.
-However, the trick is to adopt a strategy that creates value for customers and prospects alike.
-As we approach the holiday season, consumers are looking for anything to make their lives easier.
+However, the trick is adopting a strategy that creates value for customers and prospects.
+As we approach the holiday season, consumers look for anything to make their lives easier.
+Consumers seek personalized options that reflect their unique style.
+As part of crafting an impactful holiday marketing strategy, consider how products like those allowing you to design your own holiday photo card can cater to this desire for customization and add seasonal appeal.
 So, what can you do to cultivate energy around your products or services and create raging fans in the process?

 Many businesses are all about the sale, followed by upselling.
-Bought the cell phone?
+Did you buy the cell phone?
 Great; how about a new phone case and car charger, too?
-This is fine for certain business models, but there’s a different approach that works even better this time of year.
+This is fine for specific business models, but a different approach works even better this time of year.
 Instead of merely upselling, think in terms of “pairing.”
-This will take some extra time on the front end, but ultimately delivers more convenience to customers (and should offer more revenue, too).
+This will take some extra time on the front end but ultimately delivers more convenience to customers (and should offer more revenue, too).

-Companies can achieve this strategy by cobbling together gift baskets of similar, complementary items and charging for the basket as a whole.
-Or, another idea might be to revamp your store layout (or digital layout) and place items near one another that are similar in theme or function.
-Either way, this idea allows you to connect the dots for customers about which products should be purchased together.
+Companies can achieve this strategy by cobbling gift baskets of similar, complementary items and charging for the basket as a whole.
+Another idea might be to revamp your store layout (or digital layout) and place items near one another that are similar in theme or function.
+Either way, this idea lets you connect the dots for customers about which products should be purchased together.